Undergraduate Research Mentor Award

 Supervisors can nominate a mentor for the award by following the guidelines below.
 For the purpose of this award, supervisors are defined as anyone who oversees the nominee and can speak to the person's efforts related to the mentoring of undergraduate researchers, such as a faculty PI or an employee's direct supervisor.

 - Consider who you might nominate.
-The Center for Undergraduate Research has collected recommendations for mentors to be considered and, as of February 20, 2017, has forwarded these to the mentor’s supervisor.
-Supervisors can decide who they would like to nominate; if appropriate, supervisors are allowed to nominate more than one person.
+The Center for Undergraduate Research has collected student recommendations for mentors to be considered for the award and, as of February 22, 2021, has forwarded these to the mentor’s supervisor.
+After this, supervisors can decide who they would like to nominate; if appropriate, supervisors are allowed to nominate more than one person.
 Supervisors can nominate anyone, regardless of whether that person was officially recommended through our online form.

 - Compile an application packet.
 Nomination packets should include: